envoidia/ProjectCelosia/CODESTYLE.md

 Make sure to enable the [.editorconfig](.editorconfig) file in your IDE.
 Your IDE's formatter and suggestions will automatically apply most of its rules

 ## Naming Convention
-- PascalCase for constants, non-private/internal readonly fields, classes, functions, filenames (should match class name)
+- PascalCase for non-private/internal readonly fields, constants, types, functions, filenames (should match class name)
 - camelCase for local functions, non-readonly non-private/internal fields
-- _camelCase for private/internal fields
+- _camelCase for private/internal, non-readonly fields
+- _PascalCase for private/internal readonly fields, constants, functions, properties, and types
 - IPascalCase for interfaces
 - `i`, then `j` for for loop variables unless another name would improve clarity (if you need more than 2, refactor your code)

 ## Organization
 - Modifier order: `public`, `private`, `protected`, `internal`, `file`, `new`, `static`, `abstract`, `virtual`, `sealed`, `readonly`, `override`, `extern`, `unsafe`, `volatile`, `async`, `required`
-- Member order: properties/fields, constructors, methods, operators, override methods, implementation methods
+- Member order: properties/fields, static properties/variables, constructors, methods, operators, override methods, implementation methods, statis functions
 - Property/field order: set by primary constructor, init required, init non-required, overrides, implementations
+- Use regions when appropriate to organize larger files
 - If a file contains multiple classes (usually recommended against), order them by dependency (eg `KeybindId`, then `Keybind`, then `Keybinds`)
 - Use file-scoped `namespace` and `using` directives rather than block-scoped
 - Do not have >1 nested classes